cucu-o0/final_project_IH_leukemia/README.md

 - Improve **ANNa's performance** choosing other parameters.

-- **ANNa's Implementation** using **Pytorch** developed by Facebook’s AI research group.
+- **ANNa's Implementation** using **Pytorch**, developed by Facebook’s AI research group.
 The advantage of Pytorch is that we can have more flexibility and control than Keras.

 - Apply **ANNa** to **biomedical images** that require to **localise** the **area of abnormality**.

-- Keep learning Computer Vision and Deep Learning!
+- Keep learning Deep Learning and Computer Vision!

 <p <br/><br/>
 </p>